-Add in some snakes, horse flies, angry fiddler crabs and an occassional ragged, rabid looking raccoon and we’re talking a hot to trot run!
+Add in some snakes, alligators, horse flies, angry fiddler crabs and an occasional ragged, rabid looking raccoon and we’re talking a hot to trot run!

 So, come on down for a discomforting good time!
 Pick yer poison between the following: 5k, 10k, 20k.
 If you want my advice, pick the 20k, you’ll get more muggy bang for your buck!

 Race Location: Savannah Ogeechee Canal, 681 Fort Argyle Rd, Savannah, GA 31419